 The Government has granted Licences to a number of major mobile telephone companies to provide a service to their customers covering much of England and Wales.
-These companies are called 'Telecommunications Code Systems Operators' and in order to ensure that the companies can achieve the targets set by the government, regulations guiding the erection of all masts, antennas, dishes and equipment cabinets were originally set out in The Town and Country Planning (General Permitted Development) Order 1995 (the GPDO).
+These companies are called 'Telecommunications Code Systems Operators' (TCSOs).
+In order to ensure that the companies can achieve the targets set by the government, regulations guiding the erection of all masts, antennas, dishes and equipment cabinets were originally set out in The Town and Country Planning (General Permitted Development) Order 1995 (the GPDO).
 There have been successive modifications to this Order over time, and the present Regulations came into force in August 2001.
-The control over development by Telecommunications Code Systems Operators is included in Schedule 2, Part 24 of the GPDO and it gives wide ranging authority, called 'Permitted Development' rights, to the operators to carry out their operational development without the need for planning permission.
+The control over development by TCSOs is included in Schedule 2, Part 24 of the GPDO.
+It gives wide ranging authority, called 'Permitted Development' rights, to the operators to carry out their operational development without the need for planning permission.

 Some controls over such development are built in to the GPDO so that an opportunity can be given to the Council and to residents to consider and respond to the consultation from the operator concerned.
 Each year the operators 'roll out' their likely requirements for the next year in terms of perceived gaps in their service to particular areas and likely locations for the erection of masts.
 For their part, the operators generally discuss their requirements with Council officers before any formal submission is made.
 They have all signed up to a Code of Practice under which they review all potential sites and grade them according to a 'traffic light' model taking into account to the circumstances of each case.
 Matters which are taken into account include proximity to schools and houses.

-When a formal submission is received the Council, every effort is made to advise the people most likely to be affected, but it should be recognised that in many cases the development is 'permitted' under the terms of the GPDO and the regulations only allow the Council to formally respond on matters of 'siting' and 'design'.
+When a formal submission is received by the Council, every effort is made to advise the people most likely to be affected.
+However it should be recognised that in many cases the development is 'permitted' under the terms of the GPDO and the regulations only allow the Council to formally respond on matters of siting and design.
 The Council cannot question the need for the development, nor can it take into account issues of public health.
 The government has been quite specific about this.
 They have published Planning Policy Guidance Note 8 (PPG8), which states, among other matters:

 'Health considerations and public concern can in principle be material considerations in determining applications for planning permission and for prior approval.
 Whether such matters are material in a particular case is ultimately a matter for the courts.
 It is for the decision-maker to determine what weight to attach to such considerations in any particular case.